Respiratory Syncytial Virus (RSV)

 Most cases of RSV do not require any treatment and the ill person recovers on their own.
 For severe cases, oxygen and/or an antiviral medication may be prescribed.
 It is important to drink lots of fluids to avoid dehydration and to watch for increased difficulty in breathing.

-RSV Vaccines and Monoclonal Antibody Product for Healthcare Providers
+RSV Vaccines and Monoclonal Antibody Product Information for Healthcare Providers

 Older High-risk Adults